 First things first, who are you targeting?
 You want to start out with previous donors, but you want to have a plan to also capture new ones.

 You need to decide if this is going to be a fundraiser to go toward a quarter/annual goal, or if this is going to be a standalone event that has an independent goal.
-Either are good options, but you need to have this decided before you can start planning your campaign.
+Either is good options, but you need to have this decided before you can start planning your campaign.

 While still in the planning step, take time to plan an engaging social media campaign that encourages people to share.
 Depending on your resources, consider seeking graphic design help to create custom content.
 Tell your existing audience your goal and show them what their donations will be used for.
 Try to inspire them so that they share without being asked.
 You can also use this time to find companies who chose a charity to donate to during the holidays, encourage and inspire them to choose you and focus on your goal of Giving Tuesday.